CHeggan/CHeggan/README.md

 PhD Candidate in Few-Shot Learning & Anomaly Detection
 ------------------------------------------------------

-Fun Fact: My background is actually in Physics and my move into ML has only been in the last few years!

 * 🌍  I'm based in Edinburgh
 * 🖥️  See my portfolio at [my web page here](http://cheggan.github.io/)
 * ✉️  You can contact me at [s1529508@sms.ed.ac.uk](mailto:s1529508@sms.ed.ac.uk)